plating, anodizing, & finishing Q&As since 1989

 Q. We have requirements to plate a brass bushing used in an electronic component

 The device will interface/mount through an aluminum panel

 We originally wanted to use a black oxide on brass but were asked to use something like Tin, Aluminum vapor deposition, or cadmium.

 We were applying a AMSQQP416 [affil link] Type 2 Class 3 Cadmium plating with a chromate conversion coating

 These are offered in several colors

 We needed a "black color" ....

 Is this galvanically compatible with aluminum?

 - Sarasota, Florida

 A. Hi Jim.
 Cadmium plating followed by black chromating will get you the color you seek.
 Cadmium is galvanically compatible with aluminum, but I don't know whether the silver often used in black chromates would cause any galvanic problem.
-Cadmium is a cumulative toxin that should only be used if you have no other realistic choice because of its unique combination of properties.
+Cadmium is a cumulative toxin and should only be used if you have no other realistic choice because of its unique combination of properties.
 Good luck.